pixelhandler/peepcode-ordr/README.md

 * See the [Assetfile](Assetfile) for details of the build and links to docs
 * Uses Minispade for dependency management see [comments in minispade source](https://github.com/wycats/rake-pipeline-web-filters/blob/master/lib/rake-pipeline-web-filters/minispade_filter.rb)

+One you've run `bundle install` the build command is `bin/rakep build`; and to run a server use `bin/rakep server`.
+This repo has provisioning with `vagrant up` so you can use a virtual box rather than your local system if you like.
+See the *Setup* instructions below

 ## Directories